jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 `fastqc file1_R1.fastq.gz`

 This must have created an html file as well as a zipped folder.
-Use `rsync`, `scp`, [FileZilla](https://filezilla-project.org/), or your favorite file transfer protocol to get the html to your own computer.
+Use `rsync`, `scp`, [FileZilla](https://filezilla-project.org/), or your favorite file transfer protocol to get the html to your own computer, and open it in a browser.
-## Create files and folders

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.
+## Basic Statistics
+This table will give you basic information about your reads:
+1.

 ## Switch to another file